 Let’s look at the columns.
 The first and second column have to do with how much people actually search for a term.
 The second column gives a visual representation of how competitive the term is.

 “Pages” can mean that the term is anywhere on the page.
 It could be in images, the content, headline… it could be an afterthought of the author and the term would show up.
 In a check with Google, “private investigation” comes up with 9,780,000 results.
 We’re not really concerned, because the real number – the competition – is in those pages with the keyword in the title.

 This is the real competition; 346,000 pages have the keyword in the title.
 Most will have either the keyword in the description, in the URL or both.
 Out of our chosen terms, this seems to be the term with the highest amount of competition.
-We now need to find out the quality of the competition, and we base this off the first and second SERPs position.
+We now need to find out the quality of the competition, in order to report it and and we base this off the first and second SERPs position.